 Each Fellowship team will undertake a program assessment, called a Capstone, using empirical research methods, focusing on one of the following three strands:

-- Academic Performance: must center on assessing the impact of a program designed to foster the law school academic success of students from underrepresented racial, ethnic, and socioeconomic backgrounds
+- Academic Performance: must center on assessing the impact of a program designed to foster law school academic success

-- Bar Exam Performance: must center on assessing the impact of a program designed to foster bar exam passage among students from underrepresented racial, ethnic, and socioeconomic backgrounds
+- Bar Exam Performance: must center on assessing the impact of a program designed to foster bar exam passage, particularly among students most at risk of not passing

 Fellowship teams will receive the following funding and support premised on enhancing the feasibility and quality of their work: